-Keyword Arguments namespace (str, optional) - Namespace to use for the call.
+- person (boolean, optional) If set to True, use person rather than device\tracker as the device type to query - namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases it is safe to ignore this parameter.

 '''

 trackers = self.get_trackers()

 for tracker in trackers:

+do something

+people = self.get_trackers(person=True)

+for person in people:

 do something

 '''